Relaxation time for the alignment between quark spin and angular velocity in a rotating QCD medium: Interaction rate for a quark spin to align with the angular velocity in a QCD rotating medium

 where $R$ is the radius of the colliding species and $\Delta\tau_{QGP}$ is the QGP lifetime, which is given as the interval elapsed from the initial formation $\tau_0$ until the hadronization time $\tau_f$~\cite{Ayala:2021xrn}.

-Figures~\ref{Gamm} and~\ref{Gamm2} show the interaction rates $\Gamma^\pm$ and $\Bar{\Gamma}^\pm$ for positive and negative quark and anti-quark spin projections, respectively, as functions of the angular velocity $\Omega$, for semi-central collisions at an impact parameter $b$ = 10 fm and chemical potential $\mu=$ 100 and $\Bar{\mu}\equiv -\mu$, respectively, for a temperature $T$ = 150 MeV.
-Hereafter we take the value of the strong coupling as $\alpha_s=$ 0.3 and the mass of the $s$-quark as $m=$ 100 MeV.
-Shown in the figures are also the phase space integrated differences $\Gamma^+(p_0) - \Gamma^-(p_0)$ and $\Bar{\Gamma}^+(p_0) - \Bar{\Gamma}^-(p_0)$, respectively, which represent the rates to align the quark or anti-quark spin with the angular velocity.
+Figure~\ref{Gamm} shows the interaction rates $\Gamma^\pm$ for positive and negative quark spin projections, respectively, as functions of the angular velocity $\Omega$, for semicentral collisions at an impact parameter $b$ = 10 fm and chemical potential $\mu=$ 100 MeV for quarks.
+Since the occupation numbers for antiquarks are obtained from the occupation numbers for quarks by the replacement $\mu\to-\mu\equiv\Bar{\mu}$, the corresponding rates for antiquarks $\Bar{\Gamma}^\pm$ are computed performing such replacement in Eq~\ref{GammaT1}.
+Figure~\ref{Gamm2} shows the rates for the antiquarks using $\Bar{\mu}=$100 MeV.
+In both cases, we use a temperature $T=150$ MeV.
+Notice the symmetry $\Bar{\Gamma}(-\mu)=\Gamma(\mu)$.
+Also, hereafter, we take the value of the strong coupling as $\alpha_s=0.3$, and, although the calculation is valid for any quark with nonvanishing mass, we conside the computation of the relaxation time for the case of a strange quark/antiquark mass $m=100$ MeV.
+This is chosen having in mind to later use the results in the context of the computation of the $\Lambda$ and $\Bar{\Lambda}$ polarizations, under the assumption that the whole hyperon polarizations come from the strange-quark polarization.\\ Shown in the figures are also the phase space integrated differences $\Gamma^+(p_0)-\Gamma^-(p_0)$ and $\Bar{\Gamma}^+(p_0)-\Bar{\Gamma}^-(p_0)$, respectively, which represent the rates to align the quark or antiquark spin with the angular velocity.
 Notice that although the rates $\Gamma^\pm$ and $\Bar{\Gamma}^\pm$ are both decreasing functions, their difference increases with $\Omega$.
 This means that overall the rate at which the positive spin component dominates over the negative one increases as the angular velocity increases.
+The decrease of the individual rates with $\Omega$ can be traced back to Eq.~\ref{PropRot} that for large $\Omega$ decrease as $1/\Omega$.
+This behavior is translated to the fermion spectral density and through it to the region of integration and ultimately to each of the reaction rates.\\ From the expression for $\Gamma$ in Eq.~(\ref{gammaTot}) we can find the parametric dependence of the relaxation time for spin and angular velocity alignment, defined as